novakov-alexey-zz/krb-operator/README.md

 Why would use this Operator?

--   Your SPNEGO authentication requires keytab mounted to a POD
+-   Your [SPNEGO](https://en.wikipedia.org/wiki/SPNEGO) authentication requires keytab mounted to a POD
 -   Rapid application development having KDC running inside the K8s cluster
--   Principals and keytabs management using K8s CR objects
+-   Principals and keytabs management using K8s custom resources

 ## How to install